 This article was written for UWA’s Design Blog, Local Code.
 I would like to thank Ellen Ashenden, Geoffrey London, Dimitri Kapetas, and Philip Stejskal for providing their insights on this topic.

-The same questions, asked to different improvisers in Perth.
-Credit for the idea, and some of the questions, goes to the amazing Addlimb archive.
 This interview along with several others are featured in ‘Noise’, a zine created by Tone List that documents improvised and exploratory music in Perth throughout 2016.
 You can get the zine here.

 1. What instrument or equipment do you use to improvise, and what is your relationship with this equipment/instrument?

 From a very young age, before I was even tall enough to play it, I was drawn to the double bass.
 There was something about the tone and depth of sound that I really loved.
 I was very lucky to be surrounded by music as a child.
 My parents would take me to all sorts of concerts from ACO to Perth Jazz Society.
 I started playing violin from the age of 3 and it seemed very natural to progress to the bass as I grew.

 Today, I’m still discovering so much about the instrument and really love exploring the vast number of sounds and range of techniques that are possible on such a large stringed instrument.

 2. What led you to improvised music?